dino10bit/migros-challange/README.md

 * Amount of Store and Courier are reasonable.
 If they increase current implementation will fail.
 * No information about courier details present in the document that's why no additional table is created and also no CRUD operation implemented for it.
-* Even test coverage is not mentioned in the document unit and integration tests are implemented using embeddedKafka and embeddedMongo.
+* Even test coverage is not mentioned in the document unit and integration tests are implemented using embeddedMongo.

 ### Usage

-- To run the application first use [docker-compose](docker-compose.yaml).
-It will create all the necessary resources like zookeeper, kafka and mongodb as dockerized.
+- To run the application first use `docker-compose up -d`. [docker-compose](docker-compose.yaml) will create all the necessary resources like zookeeper, kafka and mongodb as dockerized.
 - Then application can be run using below commands.\
   `./mvnw clean install`
   `./mvnw spring-boot:run`